OpenWealth/OpenWealth/CustodyServices/Docs/TypesAndImplementationGuideline.md

 ## Transaction types

-The enumerations transaction type and movement type are the main classifiers of business events (Geschäftsvorfälle) and their componenets.
-The transaction type should be used to determine the business event type in the sense that it descripes an event like a purchase, a dividend payment etc that results in changes of wealth holding.
-These changes or deltas are called movements, such as security moves or cash moves.
-If a resulting cash move consists of multiple parts sush as taxes, fees and gross amounts each of these will be listed as separate movements.
-In this case the type of movement further determines the type of this change.
+The enumerations transaction type and movement type are the main classifiers of business events (Geschäftsvorfälle) and their components.
+The transaction type should be used to determine the business event type in the sense that it describes an event such a purchase, a dividend payment etc., that results in changes of wealth holding.
+These changes in holding quantity of certain instruments are called movements, such as security moves or cash moves.
+If a resulting cash move consists of multiple parts such as taxes, fees and gross amounts, each of these will be listed as separate movements.
+In this case the type of movement determines the type of change in more detail than the transaction type associated to the transaction containing the movement.
 The default types for cash movements - 'cash' - and security and contract movements - 'asset' should be used if the transaction type alse determines the type of this particular movement.

 For clarification of content we group the transaction types by business event group and capture the possible movement types per transaction type.